Are you allowed to open yet?

-Yes, following latest Government guidance, all visitors are required to wear face coverings whilst in the museum buildings.
-Children under 11 and people with certain health conditions or disabilities are exempt.
+Following latest Government guidance, all visitors are encouraged to wear face coverings whilst in enclosed public spaces.

-Can I bring my own food and drinks into the museum?
+Can I bring my own food and drinks into Scaplen's Court?

-No, food and drinks are not permitted into the museum.
+No, food and drinks are not permitted.
 The only exception to this is water.
-Visitors can be permitted to bring a resealable (not glass) bottle of water with them.
+Visitors are permitted to bring a resealable (not glass) bottle of water with them.

 The Lower High Street and Quay have been pedestrianised on a temporary basis.
-The museum is situated between Paradise Street and the two orange arrows above it.
+Scaplen's Court is situated on the Lower High Street where the two orange arrows are on the map.

 The new Route One bus stops are indicated in green on the map in Old Orchard and Orchard Plaza.
 Remember you will need to wear a face covering.